DO YOU HAVE ANCESTORS WHO DIED IN WASHINGTON, DC, IN THE 1800s? DO YOU KNOW WHERE THEY WERE BURIED?

 The Walter Pierce Park Archaeological Team couldn’t find burial registers for the African American or Quaker cemeteries at Walter Pierce Park.
-To compile a list of who was buried there, we reviewed official District of Columbia death records, which denote the place of burial.
-The result of our research is the Walter Pierce Park Burials Database, containing nearly 8,500 names of those who were laid to rest in the cemeteries.
-To read or download the PDF, click on the Walter_Pierce_Park_Burials_Database.
+To find out who was buried there, we reviewed official District of Columbia death records because they denote the place of burial.
+The result of our research is the Walter Pierce Park Burials Database, which lists the names and other information about the nearly 8,500 people laid to rest in the cemeteries.

-In the course of its research, the Walter Pierce Park Archaeological Team found very few city records documenting burials in the Quaker cemetery, which was founded in 1807, which was 48 years before the city began keeping death records.
-In addition to burials in the Quaker Friends Burial Ground and the African American Mt.
-Pleasant Plains Cemetery at Walter Pierce, the database includes burials in the African American Free Young Men’s Cemetery at 12th and V Streets NW, which was in operation between 1849 and 1870.
-The graves from the Free Young Men’s Cemetery were moved to Mt.
+In the course of its research, the Walter Pierce Park Archaeological Team found very few city records documenting burials in the Quaker cemetery.
+It was founded in 1807–some 48 years before the city began keeping death records.
+In addition to the Quaker and African American Mt.
+Pleasant Plains cemeteries, the database includes burials from the Free Young Men’s Cemetery located at 12th and V Streets NW from 1849 to 1870, because its graves were moved to Mt.
 Pleasant Plains in 1873.

-The Walter Pierce Park Archaeological Team reviewed more than 75,000 death records at the District of Columbia Archives to document the nearly 8,500 burials in the database.
+The Walter Pierce Park Archaeological Team hand searched more than 75,000 death certificates at the District of Columbia Archives to document the 8,428 burials in the database.
 We are extremely grateful for the help of DC archivists Ali Rahmaan and Bill Branch, who kept us on track through our months-long project.